project-89/argOS/designDocsBackup/tools/tool-system.md

 ## Integration with Other Systems

-The tool system integrates deeply with other TinySim systems:
+The tool system integrates deeply with other ArgOS systems:

 ### Cognitive Integration